autophagy/mainframe/Planning/subroutine-ideas.md

     PACKET_SNIFFER

 DESCRIPTION
     Press spacebar to to capture key packets while they are in your sniffers buffer.
 Assemble enough key packets to break the ICE.
+Capturing non-key packets will lock up the sniffer and require it to be rebooted, taking 4 seconds.
 ```